Upcoming Auditions at Oyster Mill Playhouse

 Producer – Rosie Turner

-Auditions are Sunday, March 29th and Monday, March 30th with 10-minute audition slots.
-Callbacks will be held on Monday, April 6th.
+Auditions are Sunday, May 31st and Monday, June 1st.
 If you are unable to secure a time slot for your audition, walk-in auditions WILL be accepted.
 Please reach out to our director for further questions.
-If you are unable to attend auditions but would like to submit a video audition, please contact the director to facilitate this.

 Summary: Pushed to the boiling point, three female coworkers concoct a plan to get even with the sexist, egotistical, lying, hypocritical bigot they call their boss.
 In a hilarious turn of events, Violet, Judy, and Doralee live out their wildest fantasy – giving their boss the boot!
 While Hart remains “otherwise engaged,” the women give their workplace a dream makeover, taking control of the company that had always kept them down.
 Hey, a girl can scheme, can’t she?